sugarlabs/sugar-docs/src/android.md

 Being a normal Android app, it can be a web activity.
-And it would be possible to put colors to the launcher SVG icons and organize them in a spiral, just like the GTK Sugar home.
+And it would be possible to put colors to the launcher SVG icons and organize them in a spiral, just like the GTK+ Sugar desktop home.

 There is a Home screen replacement sample in the [android-sdk samples](http://developer.android.com/tools/samples/index.html).
 It